No Need to Separate WAL and Data Files

 🧪 When Might Separate WAL Directories Make Sense?

-• ● Tiered storage architectures
+• ● use sufficiently fast SSD/NVMe storage

 🧾 TL;DR